alberto-dellera/alberto-dellera.github.io/_posts/2009-08-11-fast-refresh-of-single-table-materialized-views-algorithm-summary.md

  from test_t1
  where x1 != 0.42;
 ```
 This kind of MVs might be considered a degenerate case of a join-only MV, a topic that we investigated on an earlier [post](/blog/2009/08/04/fast-refresh-of-join-only-materialized-views-algorithm-summary/), and one could expect the same algorithm.
-But that is not the case: the [test case](/assets/file/2009/08/post_0050_single_table_mv.zip) shows that the algorithm used is very different.
+But that is not the case: the [test case](/assets/files/2009/08/post_0050_single_table_mv.zip) shows that the algorithm used is very different.

-The two main differences are (as we are going to illustrate in detail) that UPDATEs are actually used in this case (as [noted](/blog/2009/08/04/fast-refresh-of-join-only-materialized-views-algorithm-summary/#comments) by [Cristian Cudizio](http://cristiancudizio.wordpress.com/ )) instead of DELETE+INSERT only, and especially that row-by-row propagation is performed instead of using a couple of single SQL statements.
+The two main differences are (as we are going to illustrate in detail) that UPDATEs are actually used in this case (as noted by [Cristian Cudizio](http://cristiancudizio.wordpress.com/) in a now-lost comment when this blog was hosted in a different platform) instead of DELETE+INSERT only, and especially that row-by-row propagation is performed instead of using a couple of single SQL statements.

 This kind of MV is frequently used for replication across a db-link (with a clause such as "from test\_t1@db\_link"); in this scenario, the MV used to be named SNAPSHOT in old releases.
 I have checked this scenario as well (not included in the test case) and the only difference is that, obviously, the master table test\_t1 is referenced via a db-link and a few hints are injected by the refreshing engine.